Ja'Marr Chase Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 - So far this season, 23.0% of the 486 passes thrown by his team have gone Chase's way.

-- With 11 targets in the red zone this season, Chase has been on the receiving end of 21.2% of his team's 52 red zone pass attempts.

-- The Bengals, who rank seventh in the NFL in points scored, have attempted a pass 54.9% of the time while opting for the ground attack 45.1% of the time.
+- The Bengals, who rank seventh in the NFL in points scored, have dropped back to pass 54.9% of the time while running the ball 45.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Chase's matchup with the Chiefs.